Blind cricketer files petition in Supreme Court for inclusion in Indian Premier League

 I appreciate efforts taken by Jayara to promote inclusion.
 But at the same time, I don’t think this can be practical or feasible.
 Blind cricket is different from cricket played by people with no disabilities.
 Blind cricket clearly has its limitations.
 But the decision is left to the Supreme Court of India.
-They know what is best.
-G K Mahantesh, Former captain, Indian blind cricket team & Co-founder, NGO Samarthanam
+They know what is best. - G K Mahantesh, Co-founder, NGO Samarthanam

 Shivprasad S and his team of wheelchair cricketers, who recently won an international-level bilateral cricket tournament, says Jayara's efforts must be appreciated.

 “It is not a cakewalk to get into the Indian team.
 At the same time, I don’t believe in breaking anyone’s spirits.
 Getting into the Indian team is a tough task even for people without disabilities.
 It requires a lot of hard work and luck too.
 If Jayara wins this case, it will be a victory for para sports in India", says Shivprasad.

 Regardless of whether or not the Supreme Court rules in favour of Jayara, this is a significant moment for para sports in India.

 Watch in Sign Language